Reywaltz/Reywaltz/README.md

 <h2> I'm a backend developer and also a great procrastinator.
 My biggest passions are music🎧 and videogames🎮.
 Mostly I work with Python🐍 with FastAPI and Flask.
 Also have experience with Go.

-- 🔭 I’m currently working as a backend developer at Domlick.
-At free time working on pet projects
+- 🔭 At free time working on pet projects

-- 🌱 I’m currently learning **React, IoT platforms, Rust and Raspberry Pi**
+- 🌱 I’m currently learning **Svelte, IoT platforms, Go and Raspberry Pi**

 - ⚡ Technologies